pypy/pypy/pypy/doc/faq.rst

 To bootstrap from sources, PyPy can use either CPython 2.7 or another (e.g. older) PyPy.
 Cross-translation is not really supported: e.g. to build a 32-bit PyPy, you need to have a 32-bit environment.
-Cross-translation is only explicitly supported between a 32-bit Intel Linux and ARM Linux (see :ref:`here <rpython:arm>`).

 Which Python version (2.x?) does PyPy implement?
 ------------------------------------------------